ttuowang/tuowang/content/post/2021-03-25-ggplot2-extensions/index.markdown

 projects: []
 ---

+Some figures in this blog have been shared in the [R Graph Gallery](http://www.r-graph-gallery.com/web-scatterplot-and-ggrepel.html).
+[Yan Holtz](https://www.yan-holtz.com/) built the [R Graph Gallery](http://www.r-graph-gallery.com/index.html).

 In this tutorial, I will introduce some additional R packages that help [`ggplot2`](https://ggplot2.tidyverse.org/) make better visualizations.
 To make better data visualizations, it is inevitably to manipulate the dataframe often.
 I recommend using [`tidyverse`](https://www.tidyverse.org/) for data cleaning and data wrangling.
 If you are not familiar with `tidyverse`, here is a great [beginner tutorial](https://github.com/spcanelon/tour-of-the-tidyverse).
 I will use the penguins data from the [`palmerpenguins`](https://allisonhorst.github.io/palmerpenguins/) R package for illustration.
 In this tutorial, I will briefly introduce three packages: `showtext`, `patchwork` and `ggrepel` with some examples.

 ## 1. Load Data